commercetxt/commercetxt/README.md

 - **Reduction: 95%+**

 ### Schema.org Compatible
+CommerceTXT uses Schema.org as a semantic vocabulary, not as a web serialization format.
 Maps directly to existing structured data standards.
 Works *with* your current setup, not against it.

 ### Multi-Regional Support
 Built-in locale resolution for different currencies, languages, and policies.